jenkhy/GW_Lab_Notebook/Culturing P. marinus/Troubleshooting Perkinsus Culturing.md

 	3. Using Jose's Perkinsus strains as practice once we receive them

 ## Spring 2026
-1/20/2026 (Day 1: Inoculating tissue into RFTM)
+Tuesday 1/20/2026 (Day 1: Inoculating tissue into RFTM)
 - Used the RFTM w/antibiotics stock that was made 11/11/2025
 	- It was kept in the fridge and should have been covered in foil but was not
 - Before storing the RFTM w/antibiotics again, it was covered in foil
 - In the BSC, ~2 mL RFTM w/antibiotics was pipetted into 5 mL tubes: two labeled R, two labeled M
 - Dissected the mantle and rectum from two wild oysters from Mudcreek (the two oysters were attached, one small oyster attached to the shell of the large oyster)
 - 2-3 pieces of dissected tissue from the two oysters were inoculated into labeled 5 mL tubes of RFTM w/antibiotics
+	- Later, it was realized that the tissue in all tubes were not properly submerged
 - The 5 mL tubes of tissue-inoculated-RFTM w/antibiotics were covered in foil before being placed into the incubator since LED lights are used for algae

-1/22/2026 (Day 3: transferring tissue from RFTM to PCM)
+Thursday 1/22/2026 (Day 3: transferring tissue from RFTM to PCM)
 - Used PCM w/antibiotics stock that was made 11/13/2025
 	- It was extremely cloudy, possibly due to the settling of antibiotics
 	- Became less cloudy after mixing